Forking a Repository

 What if the parent changes later?

-Now think of a river.
-The water keeps flowing.
-Every moment, it’s different.
-When you fork, you take a photograph of the river, frozen at that moment.
-The river keeps flowing.
-Your photograph doesn’t.
+Now think snapshot.
+When you fork, you freeze the parent at that exact moment.
+The parent keeps moving.
+Your fork doesn’t.

 If the parent repo changes later, your fork stays where it was.